dkvz/dkvz-blog-backend/README.md

 - [x] Do I also need a custom BadRequest or whatever is sent when you provide invalid path params?
 - [x] I'm still missing custom errors for request query params.
 - [x] To test for article import: I think it wouldn't allow me to remove thumbImage (for instance) by setting it to null.
-- [ ] Handlebars automatically escapes HTML entities, I have to tell it not to!
-- [ ] Is the order of articles correct in the RSS feed?
+- [ ] Forgot to code the endpoint to get comments for an article.
 - [ ] Not related to the backend itself but I really need to remove all those TODO HTML comments from the database content fields.
 - [ ] I'm allowing importing articles with article_url being null, as if they were short.
 Does that cause weird fatal errors?
 - [ ] Can we use web::FormConfig to limit the size of form POST requests?